Education

 Girls’ Mission: To create sustainable educational development opportunities, social entrepreneurship, and leadership skills for girls in the developing world to break the cycle of poverty for individuals and the nation’s development.

-Our Vision: Empower girls with education and basic training skills.
+Vision: Empower girls with education and basic training skills.

-Our Motto: Patience pays.
+Motto: Patience pays.

 Objective: “To empower and educate young women to create a better future for themselves and their communities.”

 In addition to education, Think Humanity holds an annual Women’s Leadership Summit.
 The Think Humanity Women’s Leadership Summit was started in 2012 with the objective of advancing female leadership within Uganda.
-It is designed to help young women develop leadership skills, improve communications skills and enables them to be more effective in their roles as students and citizens.
+It is designed to help young women develop leadership skills, improve communication skills and enables them to be more effective in their roles as students and citizens.
 This is accomplished by hosting local female speakers, hands-on leadership exercises and other activities that help train new leaders and improve core leadership skills like problem-solving, active listening, or effective group teamwork management.

 Why we invest in teen girl education: Thirty-one million girls of primary school age are not enrolled in school.
 The picture is different for girls and boys.
 By the time they reach secondary school only 84 girls per 100 boys are attending.